Iwan Tukalo

-Iwan Tukalo (born 5 March 1961) is a former Scotland international rugby union player.
-His regular playing position was Wing.
+Iwan Tukalo (born 5 March 1961) is a Scottish former rugby union player who played as a wing.
+He earned 37 caps for the Scotland national team between 1985 and 1992.

 Rugby Union career

 Amateur career

-The son of a Ukrainian father and Italian mother, Tukalo was educated at the Royal High School, Edinburgh He went on to play for Royal HSFP.
+The son of a Ukrainian father and Italian mother, Tukalo was educated at the Royal High School, Edinburgh.
+He went on to play for Royal HSFP.

 Tukalo then moved to play for Selkirk.

 Provincial career

 Tukalo played for Edinburgh District in the Scottish Inter-District Championship.

 On moving to Selkirk, Tukalo then played for South of Scotland.

 Tukalo played for the Whites Trial side on 7 January 1984.

 The following year Tukalo moved up in contention and played for the Blues Trial side in their first match against the Reds Trial side.
 He was selected for Blues again in 1986, the Reds winning that match.
 In the subsequent fixture on 3 January 1987, he was again named in the Blues side against the Reds - and scored the Blues first try.

 In January 1988 Tukalo first played for the Reds Trial side.